 While you are updating smoke detector placement at home and replacing detector batteries, consider installing a carbon monoxide detector or two in your home.
 As a clear, odorless gas, carbon monoxide will only be detected by in your home by a device.
 This gas is produced from heating equipment and cooking, so every home is potentially at risk.

-Keep your family safe and sound by paying attention to smoke detector placement at home.
+Keep your family safe and sound by paying attention to smoke detector placements in your home.